kklein/pydata_ams/slides/slides.md

   (CATE), which we can actually estimate:
   $\tau(X) := \mathbb{E}[\text{payment}|X\text{, stirring}] -
   \mathbb{E}[\text{payment}|X\text{, no stirring}]$
-* In most of the literature CATE $\equiv$ heterogeneous treatment effect
+* In most of the literature 'CATE' and 'heterogeneous treatment effect' are used as synonyms.

 ---

 ## Conventional assumptions for estimating heterogeneous treatment effects

-* Positivity/overlap
+- Positivity/overlap
-* Conditional ignorability/unconfoundedness
+- Conditional ignorability/unconfoundedness
-* Stable Unit Treatment Value (SUTVA)
+- Stable Unit Treatment Value (SUTVA)

 A randomized control trial usually gives us the first two for free.

-For more information see e.g. [Athey and Imbens, 2016](https://arxiv.org/pdf/1607.00698.pdf)
+For more information see e.g. [Athey and Imbens, 2016](https://arxiv.org/pdf/1607.00698.pdf).

 ---